Choose Your Words Carefully

 People like to feel comfortable.
 And they usually feel most comfortable around other people who are like them.
 So it follows that, as a salesperson who is trying to build rapport with prospects, you'll want to match your word choice to your prospects' likes and dislikes.

-Making Prospects Feel Comfortable
+Make Prospects Feel Comfortable

 Choosing your words wisely is an important component of making your prospects feel comfortable with you.
 That means avoiding sales or industry jargon unless your prospect has already used that phrase or otherwise demonstrated that they prefer a highly technical level of conversation.